oalahurikar/ai-blog/content/Ai Projects/Robot Navigation in 2D/QA.md

 2. Training Difficulty: Need exponentially more data for larger inputs
 3. Computational Cost: Much higher memory and processing requirements
 4. Diminishing Information: Additional cells provide less marginal value

+The problem isn't that the robot needs to see more - it's that it needs to process information better.
+A 3×3 perception with sophisticated multi-modal processing is far superior to a 10×10 perception with simple feedforward processing.

+Bottom Line: Focus on intelligent information processing (Solutions 1 & 2) rather than brute force information gathering (larger perception matrices).